Palm deficiency damage is irreversible. By the time it’s visible, it’s already advanced.

 What palm types do you work with?

-We work with the palm varieties most common to South Florida properties, including Queen Palms, Royal Palms, Foxtail Palms, Sabal Palms, Bismarck Palms, and Sylvester Palms.
-Programs are calibrated to the specific varieties on your property — we’ll go through that in detail at the assessment.
+We work with the palm varieties most common to South Florida properties, including Queen, Royal, Foxtail, Sabal, Bismarck, Sylvester, Coconut, and Areca.
+Programs are calibrated to the specific varieties on your property.
+We’ll go through that in detail at the assessment.

 Do you use pesticides or herbicides?

 No. The program is focused entirely on nutritional care.
 No synthetic pesticides, no herbicides, and no re-entry windows to manage after we leave.
-Everything we apply we can explain plainly — and will, if you want to know.
+Everything we apply we can explain plainly, and we will if you want to know.

 How often are palms treated?